The objectives of this component are to:

 of renewable energy (solar)

-The mini grid component will use an innovative web-based platform to key interfacing aspects and program management.
+The mini grid component will use an innovative web-based platform to key interfacing aspects and programme management.

-The web-based platform will be used for managing the RFP stage of the minimum subsidy tender and application process for the performance-based grant window of the mini grid component
+The web-based platform will be used for managing the Request for Proposal (RFP) stage of the Minimum Subsidy Tender and application process for the Performance-Based Grant window of the mini grid component

 Phase 1: Electrification Verification and Energy Audit of sites identified by REA’s geospatial desktop survey.
 Energy demand requirements/load profiles have been completed in 99 Communities within Kwara, Oyo and Nasarawa States.
 Community Engagements have also been conducted to ascertain communities’ interest in energy access, buy-in and willingness to pay for energy supplied from the mini grid.
 Odyssey’s web based platform will undertake, the system sizing and distribution and include financial proposals in readiness for the Minimum Subsidy Tender procurement process (managed on the Odyssey platform) where firms with the least capital requirement amongst other capabilities will be shortlisted.